 There are a variety of reasons why certain drugs may be more commonly used than others.

-Here are some possible factors that may contribute to why certain drugs get used more often:
+Here are some aftercare planning that may contribute to why certain drugs get used more often:

 • Availability – More readily available drugs in a particular area may be more commonly used.
 For example, if a specific drug is sold more widely in a particular community or is easier to obtain, it may be more commonly used.